Modern Slavery Statement

 National Referral Mechanism and First Responder

-WH has a duty to report all circumstances where there is reasonable cause to suspect a child or young person, or adult (with or without care and support needs) is being exploited due to modern slavery or human trafficking.
+Wolverhampton Homes (WH) has a statutory duty to report any circumstances where there is reasonable cause to suspect that a child, young person, or adult (with or without care and support needs) is being exploited through modern slavery or human trafficking.
+WH fulfils this duty by making timely and appropriate referrals to a recognised First Responder Organisation.

-This duty is discharged by making appropriate referrals to a First Responder Organisation.
-For the purposes of Wolverhampton Homes, the first responder organisation is the City of Wolverhampton Council’s Multi Agency Safeguarding Hub (MASH).
-The MASH is the single point of contact for triaging and assessing all safeguarding and early intervention concerns/requests for support regarding children, young people and adults.
+For the purposes of WH, the designated First Responder Organisation is the City of Wolverhampton Council’s Multi‑Agency Safeguarding Hub (MASH), which acts as the single point of contact for the triage and assessment of all safeguarding concerns and requests for support relating to children, young people, and adults.

 Adults

-Where there is reasonable cause to suspect an adult (with or without care and support needs) is being exploited or is at risk of exploitation, an e-marf will be completed.
+Where there is reasonable cause to suspect an adult (with or without care and support needs) is being exploited or is at risk of exploitation, an e-marf will be completed - https://marf.wolverhampton.gov.uk/.
+The e-marf will be accompanied by an Exploitation Screening Tool for Adults: https://www.wolverhamptonsafeguarding.org.uk/images/2021/Adults%20Exploitation%20Screening%20Tool%20FINAL%2021%20JUNE%202021.docx

-For adults age 18-25, along with the submission of an e-marf, it may be more appropriate to complete the exploitation screening tool for children/young people.
+For adults age 18-25, along with the submission of an e-marf, it may be more appropriate to complete the exploitation screening tool for children/young people: https://www.wolverhamptonsafeguarding.org.uk/safeguarding-children-and-young-people/i-work-with-children-young-people-families/exploitation

 Child/Young Person

-Where there is reasonable cause to suspect a child is being exploited or is at risk of exploitation, an e-marf will be completed.
+Where there is reasonable cause to suspect a child is being exploited or is at risk of exploitation, an e-marf will be completed - https://marf.wolverhampton.gov.uk/.
+The e-marf will be accompanied by an Exploitation Screening Tool for Children: https://www.wolverhamptonsafeguarding.org.uk/images/2022/Wolverhampton_Exploitation_Screening_tool_0_to_25_years._Final_Version_with_restrictions.docx

 If the adult, child or young person is at risk of significant harm and there is concern about immediate risk, the police should be contacted on 999.